 Preparation:

-In this basketball drill, have 6-8 players aligned up on the left side of the court, 2 feet behind each other.
-Each player will go down into a squat position, chest up with feet hip-width apart.
+Line up 6-8 players on one side of the court, 2 feet apart.
+Each player will remain in a squat position, with their chest up with feet hip-width apart.

 This basketball passing drill teaches players how to pass continuously while moving from a distance.